Success Criterion 3.2.1 (Level A)

 Why is this important

-It is important that when receiving focus, user interface elements do not initiate a change in focus or activate other elements on the page, because users need the functionality of in-focus elements to be predictable and consistent when navigating through a webpage.
+It is important that when receiving focus, user interface elements do not initiate a change in context or activate other elements on the page, because users need the functionality of in-focus elements to be predictable and consistent when navigating through a webpage.
 This is especially relevant for users with low or no vision, and users with motor impairments that are prevented from using mouse navigation.

 Whom does it benefit?